Web Site: http://www.kennedyevents.ca

 Relaxed meal service

 Nothing encapsulates the fall season more than a shared meal among friends and family.
 Opt to have your meal served family style, where dishes are passed between guests, instead of the traditional waiter experience.
 This encourages your guests to interact with each other which gives a cozier, more intimate vibe.
 Grazing tables where guests help themselves to spreads of artisanal meats, cheeses, breads, and vegetables are also gaining popularity.
-Not only will it taste great, but it also acts as a show stopping centerpiece for the entire event.
+Not only will it taste great, but it also acts as a show-stopping centrepiece for the entire event.

 Featured image credit: Kathy Fleischer at Fleischer Photography